-In September 2019, the OEB granted NRLP a transmission licence and granted HONI leave to sell the Niagara Line to NRLP.
-Also in September 2019, the OEB approved NRLP's request to establish a deferral account to record NRLP's 2019 revenue requirement prior to its inclusion in the uniform transmission rates.
 In October 2019, NRLP filed its revenue cap incentive rate application for 2020-2024.
-In December 2019, the OEB approved NRLP's proposed 2020 revenue requirement of \$9 million as interim effective January 1, 2020.
+In December 2019, the OEB approved NRLP's proposed 2020 revenue requirement of \$9 million on an interim basis effective January 1, 2020.
+In February 2020, NRLP reached a settlement on all issues, accepting the 2020 base costs and the 2019 incurred costs as presented.
+The settlement included a 50% reduction to the inflation component and a 0.6% capital adjustment factor to account for a decreasing rate base value.
+In April 2020, the OEB approved the settlement agreement.
 See "General Development of the Business - Chronological Development of the Business - Niagara Reinforcement Limited Partnership" for more information.

-Reliability Standards for Transmission
+Reliability Standards and Regulations for Transmission

-The Company's transmission business is required to comply with various mandatory regulations for transmission reliability, including mandatory standards, directories and market rules established by NERC, NPCC, and the IESO, which are international, regional and Ontario reliability regulatory authorities, respectively, involved in regulating, promoting and otherwise improving the reliability of transmission networks in North America.
-Hydro One's compliance with these reliability regulations is enforced by both the IESO and the Canadian Energy Regulator.
+The Company's transmission business is required to comply with various mandatory regulations for transmission reliability, including mandatory standards, directories and market rules (collectively, the "Reliability Standards") established by NERC, NPCC, the OEB and the IESO, which are international, regional and Ontario reliability regulatory authorities, respectively, involved in regulating, promoting and otherwise improving the reliability of transmission networks in North America.
+Hydro One's compliance with these Reliability Standards is enforced by both the IESO and the Canadian Energy Regulator.

-Among the various regulations, NERC has established a set of currently enforced standards and continues to issue new and revised standards to ensure that utilities and other users, owners and operators of the bulk electricity system in North America implement and sustain preventive, detective and corrective measures to mitigate cyber and physical security risks to critical infrastructure.
-Hydro One's physical, electronic and information security measures have been and are being upgraded to meet these revised requirements.
-Hydro One expects to continue to perform additional work and incur further costs to comply with these and other reliability requirements.
-Hydro One anticipates that these costs will be incurred annually over a number of years and will be recovered in rates.
-See the Annual MD&A under the subheadings "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Compliance with Laws and Regulations", "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Associated with Information Technology, Operational Technology Infrastructure and Data Security" and "Risk Management and Risk Factors - Risks Relating to Hydro One's Business -Risks Relating to Asset Condition, Capital Projects and Innovation" for more information.
+In addition to the currently enforced Reliability Standards, NERC, NPCC the OEB and IESO continue to develop and issue new and revised Reliability Standards and other regulations, including Critical Infrastructure Protection Standards and Cybersecurity Regulations with which Hydro One and other utilities, owners and operators of the bulk electricity system in North America must comply.
+Hydro One expects to continue to perform work, and to incur associated costs, in order to achieve, sustain and demonstrate compliance with all of these Reliability Standards.
+Hydro One anticipates that these costs will be recovered in rates.
+See the Annual MD&A under the subheadings "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Compliance with Laws and Regulations", "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Associated with Information Technology (IT), Operational Technology (OT) Infrastructure and Data Security" and "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Asset Condition, Capital Projects and Innovation" for more information.